asishjac/asteroid-online/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The asteroid-lookup springboot app should be up and running at 8080 port to get the data in the online app.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+To install node modules

 ### `npm start`